ClintonWeeYuan/obsidian-personal/Notes/Knowledge/Books/Designing your Life.md

 	3. Think about what the root of the problem is
 - Go for the Best Actionable Outcome, instead of the Best Theoretical Outcome
 	- After narrowing down choices, we'll see that it becomes easier to make a decision

+### Chapter 3: Grit
+Grit is important in progressing our career.
+It consists of 4 things:
+1. Interest in a particular subject
+2. Thoughtful practice, which leads to improvement
+3. A feeling of purpose
+4. Being hopeful that things will get better

+Beyond a certain point, money actually corrupts our interest and natural curiosity for things.
+Instead, follow what interests and excites you.
+Solve unique and complex problems.